osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-This section contains all settings related to appearance, navigation options, map display, settings menu and profile screen.
+This section contains all settings related to appearance, navigation options, map display, settings menu, and profile screen.

 :::note
 All settings affect only the selected application profile.